Base camp for easy access to all of Oisans.

-The history of Allemont village is marked by the mining industry and alpine agriculture.
-Old Allemont, around the church, still bears the features of traditional Oisans villages.
+The history of Allemond village is marked by the mining industry and alpine agriculture.
+Old Allemond, around the church, still bears the features of traditional Oisans villages.

 For many years, a hotel called “Les Tilleuls” existed within the buildings of the former royal foundry and it is rumoured that its guests included Napoleon III.
 This hotel, with a superb walnut staircase, was bought by a former village mayor in the 1920s, but unfortunately has since been demolished.

 Mainly farmers and livestock breeders, the life of Allemondins changed at the end of the 1970s with the construction of the Grand-Maison dam.
 An economic godsend for the region, the 10-year building project brought in thousands of workers and helped development of tourism in the valley.